Preslav977/blog-api-backend/README.md

 - How to implement a JWT token with PassportJS by checking if the frontend is sending an authorization header, then using JSON parse to get the token and see if it is undefined or not, and then sending back the token to the frontend.
 - I learned how to implement PassportJS with an email and password since the default implementation is username and password.
 - Learned how to configure multer and cloudinary to upload an image and retrieve it from the cloudinary.
+- I learned how to make backend tests for every route for CRUD operations for user, post, comment, and category.
+Which allows us to test if each route and test work as intended and minimizes the chance for bugs later.

 5. Features or things I'd love to work on in the future